The Gay Divorcee (1934)

 Fun fact: Astaire didn’t want to include “Night and Day” in the film because he thought that the hit song had been over-exposed.
 Fortunately for us, he was persuaded otherwise, and gave us this tremendous, utterly classic number.

 As the dance goes on, reluctant Mimi falls under Guy’s spell.
 As many have noted, Astaire’s dances, particularly those with Rogers, play out the couple’s courtship, often before the couple has really begun their romance.
 By performing their love duet, the two prove to themselves and to us that they are perfect for each other, even though sometimes they are barely even acquaintances outside of the dance.
 It’s magic!
 You can watch it here.

-Fun fact: Although Dave Gould got credit for “staging” the “dance ensembles,” Astaire adapted his choreography from the musical for the film with the help of his frequent collaborator, Hermes Pan.
+Fun fact: Although Dave Gould got credit for “staging” the “dance ensembles,” Astaire adapted his choreography from the musical for the film with the help of his frequent collaborator, Hermes Pan (Hit the Deck, Roberta).
 Pan worked mostly on the group numbers, while Gould was responsible for the overall look and camera angles.

 After the music ends, Mimi rises from that lovely dip in a daze.
 This obnoxious man suddenly seems pretty wonderful!
 Until he says, “Chance is the fool’s name for fate” as he tells her how amazing it is that they are both at the same hotel.
 She snaps back to reality, horrified that this man whom she is falling in love with is the co-respondent hired to fake an affair!
 Horrors!

 She is suddenly business-like and cold as she tells an astonished Guy to come to her room at midnight.
 He has no idea what is happening, and is shocked by Mimi’s bold invitation.
 They part ways.